 A returned size of 0 bytes indicates an undefined dump buffer.
-In this case the returned real address (raddr) is undefined.
+In this case the return address (ret1) is undefined.

-No errors defined.
+No errors defined

-Chapter 21.
-Trap trace services
+21 Trap trace services

 The hypervisor provides a trap tracing capability for privileged code running on each virtual CPU.

 Privileged code provides a round-robin trap trace queue within which the hypervisor writes 64 byte entries detailing hyperprivileged traps taken on behalf of privileged code.
 This is provided as a debugging capability for privileged code.

-21.1.
-Trap trace buffer control structure
+21.1 Trap trace buffer control structure